akcode47/my_repos_are_private/README.md

 <p>Collaborative team player, with strong problem-solving skills.
 Adept at communicating complex ideas in a manner that is understandable to a diverse range of stakeholders.</p>

 ## <a href="https://ak93.typeform.com/to/hAa5vV">Contact</a>
-<p>Please click the "Contact Me" heading to reach the contact form or lets connect on one of the following:</p>
+<p>Please click the "Contact" heading to reach the contact form or lets connect on one of the following:</p>
 <br>
 <p>
 Via Email -